-Table 4 is a complementary log-log multivariate logistic regression showing the three models; key predictors + biosocial model, sociocultural model, and the location model for predicting taking mandatory COVID-19 vaccine shot in Ghana.
-In model 1 (key predictors + biosocial), belief that vaccine is healthy, and having confidence in a COVID-19 vaccine safety were statistically

-TABLE 3 Bivariate complementary log-log regression of taking mandatory and voluntary COVID-19 vaccine shot
+Table 4 is a nested multivariate logistic regression showing the 4 models; key predictors model, biosocial model, sociocultural model and the contextual model for predicting taking mandatory COVID-19 vaccine shot in Ghana.
+In model 1 (key predictors), belief that vaccine is healthy and having confidence in a COVID-19 vaccine safety were statistically significant predictors of taking mandatory COVID-19 vaccine shot.
+Ghanaians who believed that vaccines are healthy and Ghanaians who had confidence in the safety of a COVID-19 vaccine were 2.000 and 3.970 times more probable to take a mandatory COVID-19 vaccine shot respectively.